josephch405/chidioms/about.md

 ---

 Throughout Chinese history, a curious collection of idioms passed down through the generations.
-These four characters long phrases were called **成語 - Chéng Yǔ** - .
+These four characters long phrases are called **成語 - Chéng Yǔ** - .
 Most of these were fairly straightforward, but some Chengyu have interesting
 stories: stories that are still alive today in Chinese and Taiwanese